worldbank/pip/README.md

 set traceindent on
 set tracenumber on
 set trace on
-// Insert here the pip directive that is failing set trace off
+cap noi // pip command that is not working set trace off log close pip_test

 ```

 ## License